-A decrease in platelets might occur.
+A decrease in platelets may occur during your treatment.
 You may bruise or bleed more easily than you normally do.

-- Use a tooth brush with soft bristles. - Consult your pharmacist before taking over the counter medications containing Aspirin[®] or other antiinflammatory medication (e.g. Advil[®], Motrin[®], Aleve[®], etc.). - Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.
+- Use a tooth brush with soft bristles. - Consult your pharmacist before taking over the counter medications containing Aspirin® or other antiinflammatory medication (e.g. Advil®, Motrin®, Aleve®, etc.). - Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.